-The same procedures can be used to check both contactors and relays.
+When testing same procedures can be used to check both Contactors and relays.

-Any one of the the three areas can cause a contactor or relay to malfunction.
+Any one of these three areas can cause a Contactor or relay to malfunction.

-The contacts of a relay or contactor must make good direct contact when energized for the device to function properly.
+The Contacts must make a good direct connection when the coil is energized for the device to function properly.

-One of the problems often countered with contactors and relays is the contacts inability to make good contact.
+One of the problems with Contactors and relays is the Contacts inability to make a good connection.

-Most contactors have movable center which allow easy visual inspection.
-Most relays are sealed and visual inspection is impossible.
+Most Contactors have a movable center that allows easy visual inspection.
+Most relays are sealed, and visual inspection is impossible.